To Live Is to Die: Poem and title

-While "To Live Is to Die" is mostly an instrumental track, it features a spoken word section by Hetfield near the end of the song, in which he recites a poem that was written by Burton prior to his death.
+While "To Live Is to Die" is mostly an instrumental track, it features a spoken word section by Hetfield near the end of the song, in which he recites a poem that was written by Burton before his death.
 The poem consists of lines made by Burton, as well as two other writers, namely German poet Paul Gerhardt and American novelist Stephen R. Donaldson.
 The first line ("When a man lies, he murders some part of the world") is a translation of Gerhardt's work, while the second line ("These are all pale deaths which men miscall their lives") is taken from Donaldson's Lord Foul's Bane (1977).
 The last two lines ("All this I cannot bear to witness any longer / Cannot the kingdom of salvation take me home?") were penned by Burton.
 Likewise, the name of the song was based on one of Burton's favorite phrases, according to Hetfield.
 Despite only writing half of the section, the lyrics of the song are attributed to him in the liner notes.